hadialqattan/simple-api/README.md

 The entire API is contained within the `app` folder.

-`tests_runner.sh` runs command line script that provids you tests instructions.
+`tests_runner.sh` runs command line script that provids you tests instructions (if you want to run tests inside docker please take a look at tests instructions below).

 All stuffs `dockerized` (build instructions described below).